A Charlie Brown Christmas Redux ... and redux and redux

 involvement with Peanuts Portraits; Fantasy commissioned me to write

 the extensive liner notes.
-I'd hate to think the disc hadn't been performing!)
+I'd hate to think the disc wasn't performing!)

 edition of the album in 2012, with digital restoration engineer Joe Tarantino returning to the label's original